Section 1: Scope and Purpose

 Section 4 of G.L. c.
 268B authorizes the State Ethics Commission to investigate alleged violations of Chapters 268A and 268B.
 The Commission has adopted these internal Enforcement Procedures to guide the Commission staff in fulfilling its responsibilities to investigate alleged violations of the Conflict of Interest and Financial Disclosure Laws, and to facilitate the Commission’s role as the primary civil enforcement agency for violations of those laws.
 These procedures are intended to promote and ensure that investigations and prosecutions of allegations that may affect the rights and reputations of public employees are conducted in a fair and expeditious manner.

 Section 2: Informal Investigations (Initial Staff Review)

-The Enforcement Division’s Investigations Unit will review and investigate, as appropriate, any information in the nature of a complaint received by the Commission (other than a sworn complaint, as discussed below), which suggests a violation of Chapter 268A or 268B.The Enforcement Division staff may generate complaints through their reviews of media reports and other information.
+The Enforcement Division’s Investigations Unit will review and investigate, as appropriate, any information in the nature of a complaint received by the Commission, which suggests a violation of Chapter 268A or 268B.The Enforcement Division staff may generate complaints through their reviews of media reports and other information.
 After an investigator conducts an initial review and informal investigation into allegations of violations of the Conflict of Interest and/or Financial Disclosure Laws, the Enforcement Division will decide to either: (1) close the complaint because no evidence of a violation has been found; (2) send the subject of the complaint a confidential educational letter because it appears that he or she may have committed a relatively minor violation; or (3) recommend to the Commission that it authorize a preliminary inquiry (formal investigation) into the allegations.
 Staff will recommend a preliminary inquiry when there is some reliable evidence to support the allegations, and if proven, the nature of the violations would warrant a public resolution.